On the structure of cyclotomic nilHecke algebras: Introduction

 In \cite{SVV}, Shan, Varagnolo and Vasserot have shown that each cyclotomic quiver Hecke algebra can be endowed with a homogeneous symmetrizing form $\Tr^{\text{SVV}}$ which makes it into a graded symmetric algebra (see Remark \ref{FinalRem} and \cite[Section 6.3]{HuMathas:GradedCellular} for the type $A$ case).
 However, the SVV symmetrizing form $\Tr^{\text{SVV}}$ is defined in an inductive manner.
 It is difficult to compute the explicit value of the form $\Tr^{\text{SVV}}$ on any specified homogeneous element.
 On the other hand, it is well-known that the classical cyclotomic Hecke algebra of type $A$ is symmetric (\cite{MM}, \cite{BK:HigherSchurWeyl}) and the definition of its symmetrizing form is explicit in that it specifies its value on each monomial basis element.
 This motivates our second question:

-\begin{ques} Can we determine the explicit value of the Shan--Varagnolo--Vasserot symmetrizing form on some monomial basis (or at least a set of $K$-linear generators) of the cyclotomic quiver Hecke algebra? \end{ques}
+\begin{ques} Can we determine the explicit values of the Shan--Varagnolo--Vasserot symmetrizing form $\Tr^{\text{SVV}}$ on some monomial bases (or at least a set of $K$-linear generators) of the cyclotomic quiver Hecke algebra? \end{ques}

 Note that explicit basis for the center of $\R[\alpha]$ is unknown.
 Even for the classical cyclotomic Hecke algebra of type $A$, except in the level one case (\cite{GP}) or in the degenerate case (\cite{Brundan:degenCentre}), one does not know any explicit basis for the center as well.